GM to shut Russian plant as sales slide

-MOSCOW General Motors Co (GM.N) will shut a Russian factory and wind down its Opel brand in the country, taking a $600 million charge as it restructures to cope with a prolonged slump in the once-promising market, the U.S. carmaker said on Wednesday.
+MOSCOW General Motors Co (GM.N) will shut its Russian factory and wind down its Opel brand in the country, taking a $600 million charge as it restructures its business to cope with a deepening downturn, the U.S. carmaker said on Wednesday.

-After several years of growth in excess of 10 percent, car sales in Russia shrank in 2014 as the economy weakened, battered by Western sanctions over the Ukraine crisis and sliding oil prices.
-The tumbling value of the rouble has caused consumers to pull back on large purchases, and raised the cost to GM and other manufacturers of importing parts.
+After several years of growth in excess of 10 percent, car sales in Russia shrank in 2014 as the economy weakened because of Western sanctions over the Ukraine crisis and a slide in oil prices.

-GM’s retrenchment in Russia is the latest in a series of moves by global automakers to scale back money-losing bets on emerging markets that have failed to live up to the bullish expectations industry executives subscribed to earlier in the decade.

-Last month, GM said it would close a factory in Indonesia and scale back operations in Thailand.
-Ford Motor Co (F.N) took an $800 million charge earlier this year to restructure troubled operations in Venezuela.
+The rouble also tumbled last year, making consumers think twice about large purchases and manufacturers find ways to cut costs.

-GM said it would stop production by the middle of 2015 at its St. Petersburg plant which makes the Chevrolet Cruze, Opel Astra and Chevrolet Trailblazer models.
-The idling of the plant will mean the loss of 1,000 jobs.
+The U.S. carmaker said it would stop production at its St. Petersburg plant which makes the Chevrolet Cruze, Opel Astra and Chevrolet Trailblazer models by the middle of 2015.
+The closure of the plant will mean the loss of 1,000 jobs.

-GM also will wind down the Opel brand in Russia by December, and stop assembling mass-market Chevrolet cars at GAZ (GAZA.MM), a Russian vehicle factory, to concentrate on premium car sales.
-GM said it would continue to assemble the current generation of Chevrolet Niva sport utility vehicles at a joint venture with Russian automaker Avtovaz OAO.
+It will wind down the Opel brand by December and stop assembling mass-market Chevrolet cars at GAZ (GAZA.MM), a Russian vehicle factory, to concentrate on premium car sales.

 "This decision avoids significant investment into a market that has very challenging long-term prospects," GM President Dan Ammann said in a statement.

-GM Chief Executive Mary Barra has said Opel would regain profitability by 2016, and the company reaffirmed that forecast on Wednesday.
-The charge will primarily hit results for this year's first quarter, GM said.

-Volatility in Russia has hit other automakers.
-Ford has cut jobs at its joint venture factory in Russia, and Nissan Motor Co Ltd (7201.T) earlier this week said it would halt production at its St. Petersburg plant for 16 days.

-Russia's Economy Ministry said late on Wednesday that no other foreign car company that operates an assembly line in Russia has said it would leave the market, according to RIA news agency.
+Russia's Economy Ministry said late on Wednesday that no other foreign car company having an assembly line in Russia has said it would leave the market, RIA news agency reported.

 "The Ministry of Economic Development of Russia cannot agree with the assessment of the market by one individual company," RIA cited the ministry's spokeswoman as saying.